-Applicability: YES, applicable, as activities under the THE FLAGSHIP SAFETY NETS PROGRAM may result in negative environmental and human impacts.
+Applicability: YES, applicable, as activities under the NOVISSI+ Program may result in negative environmental and human impacts.

-Strengths of the system: Deficiencies: Risks: Recommendations Existence of a legal and regulatory framework applicable to the management of E&S aspects; One of the agencies (ANADEB) that executes the Program has an operational environmental and social safeguard team. represented at the local level Incomplete implementation of - The management of the environmental and social impacts of the program are not managed (monitoring of the implementation of measures) in an optimal way.
-Decentralize ANGE's services throughout Togo.
-Strengthen the program's backup team (ANID and ATD)
+Strengths of the system: Deficiencies: Risks: Recommendations Existence of a legal and regulatory framework applicable to the management of E&S aspects; One of the agencies (ANADEB) that executes the Program has an operational environmental and social safeguard team. represented at the local level Incomplete implementation of The management of the environmental and social impacts of the program are not managed (monitoring of the implementation of measures) in an optimal way.
+ATD)